-Applies to: Exchange Server 2013
+Applies to: Exchange Online, Exchange Server 2013

-Topic Last Modified: 2013-07-03
+Topic Last Modified: 2014-10-03

 In Microsoft Exchange Server 2013, several improvements have been made to transport rules.
 This topic provides a brief overview of some of the key changes and enhancements.
-To learn more about transport rules, see Transport Rules.
+To learn more about transport rules, see Transport rules.